Skip to content

 About

-Dr Danilo Giglitto is a research associate working at the Centre for Culture, Media and Society on the Polyvocal Interpretation of Contested Colonial Heritage (PICCH) project, which explores how archival material created in a colonial mindset can be re-appropriated and re-interpreted to become an effective source for decolonization and the basis for a future inclusive society.
+I currently lead several modules in the BA in Media and the MA in Global Communication and Media.
+At SHU, I last worked on the Polyvocal Interpretation of Contested Colonial Heritage (PICCH) project (2021–2023), which explored how archival material created in a colonial mindset can be re-appropriated and re-interpreted to become an effective source for decolonisation and the basis for a future inclusive society.

-From 2018 to 2021, he worked on CultureLabs, a European project aimed at developing novel methodologies and digital tools that may facilitate the organisation and wider deployment of participatory projects around cultural heritage, while focusing on the social inclusion of disadvantaged groups, and particularly of migrant communities.
-Before joining Sheffield Hallam University, he was a Research Associate at Kingston University.
-He holds a PhD in Sociology from the University of Aberdeen.
+From 2018 to 2021, I worked on CultureLabs, a European project aimed at developing novel methodologies and digital tools that may facilitate the organisation and wider deployment of participatory projects around cultural heritage, while focusing on the social inclusion of disadvantaged groups, particularly migrant communities.
+Before joining Sheffield Hallam University, I was a Research Associate at Kingston University.
+I hold a PhD in Sociology from the University of Aberdeen.

 Teaching